-My eldest son, who has AS, likes to watch the Disney Channel.
-My younger son, who also has AS, derisively calls it 'Disney & Ketchup', likening it to fast food that's all the same (he has a point).
-But then, their AS presents very differently to each other - that's the thing about Asperger's - no two people have exactly the same symptoms which is why it can be so hard to diagnose.
+My eldest, who is autistic, likes to watch the Disney Channel.
+My youngest, who is also autistic, derisively calls it 'Disney & Ketchup', likening it to fast food that's all the same (they have a point).
+But then, their autism presents very differently to each other - that's the thing about autism - no two people have exactly the same symptoms, which is why it can be so hard to diagnose.

 I believe that Disney programmes such as Shake It Up, Wizards of Waverley Place, iCarly and Sonny With A Chance, can help people with AS develop their social awareness.